Muslim Khan (Taliban spokesman): Arrest

 He was one of eight men sentenced to death by a military court on 28 December 2016 for terrorism and other offences.
 Khan's appeal before the Peshawar High Court was weakened following the Supreme Court's decision in Said Zaman Khan v.
 Federation of Pakistan.
-His sentence was briefly stayed by the High Court on 24 May 2017, on the basis of a petition filed by his wife.
+His sentence was briefly stayed by the High Court on 24 May 2017, on the basis of a petition filed by his wife, but he was eventually executed.